How to Become a Peer Recovery Specialist

 Peer support specialists occupy a unique role in addiction treatment.
-But it’s a role that has become increasingly more important with the rise of substance use disorders (SUDs) across the United States, and a growing body of evidence that peer support can be key to beating those disorders over the longterm.
+It’s a role that has become increasingly important with the rise of substance use disorders (SUDs) across the United States, and a growing body of evidence that peer support can be key to beating those disorders over the long term.

 We lay out all the qualifications and a step-by-step process for you to learn how to become a peer support specialist in almost every state.